jschlyter/spc-web-gateway-docker/README.md

 ## Building

+To build the container, use:

     make build

+## Install Default Configuration

+To install the default configuration in `etc/`, use:

+    make config

+`config.xml` may need edits, whereas the password and key files are set in the next step.

+## Configure Authentication

+Before deployment one need to install configuration files as well as set passwords and authentication keys, use:

+    make bootstrap

+The bootstrap is very important to make the container run properly (especially saving the config.xml and auth folder externally).
+Change the left side path (e.g. /etc/spc-web-gateway/auth) to your own folder structure, the right side (e.g. /opt/spc-web-gateway/auth) is the containers path and shouldn't be changed.

 ## Running

 An example [docker-compose](https://docs.docker.com/compose/) file is provided to ease deployment.
 Container is to be run as host.

-## Configuration files
+## Configuration Files

 The following files must be extracted from the distribution tar-ball and copied to the configuration volume (e.g., /etc/spc-web-gateway/auth):